amirgambo/alx-system_engineering-devops/0x00-shell_basics/README.md

-script to create a directory called my_first_directory
+moving a file from one directory to a sub-directory